-Tbilisi has changed a lot over the centuries.
-What once was a small walled town, is now a bustling capital showcasing architectural traces of various rulers, including Russian, Ottoman, and Persian.
+Tbilisi has changed a lot since its existence.
+What once was a small walled town is now a bustling capital showcasing architectural traces of various rulers, including Russian, Ottoman, and Persian.
 It harmoniously represents history and culture in its old and new buildings nestled next to each other.
-The project Tbilisi Photos aims to show how the capital did change over the years by finding the same location and angle old Tbilisi photos were taken at.
+The project Tbilisi Photos aims to show how the capital changed over the years by finding the same location and angle old Tbilisi photos were taken at.

-This is an ongoing project and I plan on adding more Tbilisi photos, so the ones you see today, are just the beginning of it.
-Hope you enjoy it as much as I enjoyed hunting down and creating it!
+This is an ongoing project, and I plan on adding more Tbilisi photos, so the ones you see today are just the beginning of it.
+I hope you enjoy it as much as I enjoyed hunting down and creating it!

 Abanotubani and Narikala Fortress in the late 1800s

 Narikala is the only citadel in Tbilisi dating back to the 4th century.
-Nestled on the steep hill overlooking the capital, the original name of the fortress was Shuris Tsikhe, or Invidious Fort, constructed during the rule of the Sasanian Empire (today’s Iran).
+Nestled on the steep hill overlooking the capital, the fortress’s original name was Shuris Tsikhe, or Invidious Fort, constructed during the rule of the Sasanian Empire (today’s Iran).

-The current name, Narikala comes from Mongolian words “Narin Qala” meaning “Little Fortress”.
+The current name, Narikala, comes from Mongolian words “Narin Qala,” meaning “Little Fortress.”
 Most of the existing areas of the citadel date back to the 16th-17th centuries.
-On the spot of the modern church, there was a church built in the 13th century but was destroyed in a fire.
+There was a church built in the 13th century on the spot of the modern church but was destroyed in a fire.
 Today’s St Nicholas church was built in the late 1990s.